MINIMAL-TECHNOLOGY/ra-boilerplate/README.md

 ## Config steps:

-1. You can use npm, yarn or pnpm by your own
+1. You can use npm, yarn or pnpm by your own.
+Currently, ra-boilerplate use yarn
 2. Run command `(npm/yarn/pnpm) run reconfig <your-github-link>`: which will help you change the git remote
    Eg: `pnpm reconfig https://github.com/MINIMAL-TECHNOLOGY/ra-boilerplate.git`